An irreversible investment problem with a learning-by-doing feature: Introduction

 For instance, an improved learning rate is a natural ingredient in situations allowing for {\bf project expansion} (see Example \ref{ex:ProjExp} for a specific formulation).
 As an example, consider the renewable energy sector, where a firm invested in wind turbines or solar cell plants may encounter uncertainties related to factors such as weather patterns and energy output, as well as wear and tear and maintenance cost.
 Consequently, the firm has only access to a noisy stream of observations of the true project value.
 By gradual project expansion, however, some of the uncertainty factors are observed with more precision thanks to a higher experimentation rate, which enables the firm to better assess the viability of future expansion.
 A second example involves the launch of a new product or an existing product into a new market, where the true project value is not known due to uncertainties in, for example, production costs and demand.
 Again, project expansion gives rise to a higher experimentation rate, which leads to less noisy observations of the project value.

 The learning-by-doing mechanism may also be associated with the level of {\bf commitment}.
 For example, consider an agent who may invest in a new start-up, whose profitability is uncertain.
 By increasing the investment level, the agent shows commitment to the start-up and may to a larger extent gain access to board meetings and other events where more information is revealed, thereby reducing the level of noise in the observations of the project value.
+We also use this example to better illustrate our objective function~\eqref{formulation} and the role of discounting.
+Suppose the investor purchases additional shares of the start-up, whose intrinsic value $\mu$ takes two values $\mu_0<0$ (bad project) and $\mu_1>0$ (good project).
+For instance, for a start-up developing a cutting-edge technology, it is plausible that $\mu=\mu_1$ with high probability.
+If, at time $t>0$, the investor increases his/her investment by $\ud U_t$ then the (pure) value of that investment today is $e^{-rt}\,\ud U_t$.
+By additionally taking into account the intrinsic value of the start-up, the present true value of the investment is $\mu e^{-rt}\,\ud U_t$.
+Taking expectation -- since the investor cannot directly observe $\mu$ -- and aggregating the investments by integration naturally leads to our form of the objective function~\eqref{formulation}.

+Note that in \eqref{formulation} above, no investment costs are included.
+This, however, is without loss of generality.
+Indeed, if a constant investment cost $C>0$ is included in the model, then the expected total discounted value of investment would be

+Consequently, the optimization over controls $U$ of the expression in \eqref{investmentcost} is of the same type as in \eqref{formulation}, but with $\mu$ replaced by $\tilde\mu:=\mu-C$ (for a non-degenerate problem one then needs $\mu_0<C<\mu_1$).
+Also note that $\mu$ is not directly observable, but represents the intrinsic value of the project.
+In many classical references on irreversible investment (cf.\ \cite{DP}, \cite{MS}, and also \cite{GN} for a more recent contribution with incomplete information), the project value is inferred as the present value of cumulative future revenues from an investment; our set-up is more general with $\mu$ being an abstract intrinsic value, but we note that the setting also admits an interpretation as the present value of cumulative future revenues from an investment (cf.\ Example~\ref{subsection:cashflows}).